 For this case study, I’m taking an instance of a mobile app development project took place in a mid size company with a team of 50 members in the project.
 The team supposed to develop few mobile applications for 5-6 different platforms ranging from iOS to Symbian.
 For them this is first time experience.
 However their inside research team suggested using PhoneGap.
 Till then things were fine.

 Things changed thereafter – The web designers in the team asked for submitting mock screens for each activity/layout of the app.
 They were also new in mobile app development.
 They just gone through some basic UI documentation of iOS, Android etc. and designed screens in native style for each platform.
 Once designing phase was over and approved by client, web designers created the HTML templates.
 For that, they advised to use JqueryMobile.
-I joined into the project at this time.
+I joined into the project at this time as a consultant with mobile domain expertise.
 Once started creating HTML templates web developers started realizing most of the screens they designed for each platform is very ‘native’ in look and mimicking it using JQueryMobile is like creating different templates for each device!

 - If your client is looking for an app which can deploy on various platforms-like iOS, Android, Windows, BlackBerry etc. PhoneGap is definitely a good option for hybrid development.
-But before proceeding, do good research.
+(Also try alternatives to Phonegap, such as Titanium, MoSync, Intels App Framework etc) But before proceeding, do good research.
 Research. and Research.